alamehtab/Assessment-Management-System/README.md

 # Assessment Management System

-A **Full-Stack Web Application** for generating dynamic PDF reports from pre-existing assessment data.
+A Full-Stack Web Application** for generating dynamic PDF reports from pre-existing assessment data.
-The system is designed to handle multiple assessment types **without requiring any code modifications**, fully driven by configuration.
+The system is designed to handle multiple assessment types without requiring any code modifications, fully driven by configuration.

 ---